-- Theory of Knowledge (TOK) is a course designed to encourage each student to reflect on the nature of knowledge by critically examining different ways of knowing.
-TOK distinguishes between eight areas of knowledge: mathematics, the natural sciences, the human sciences, the arts, history, ethics, religious knowledge systems, and indigenous knowledge systems.
+- Theory of Knowledge (TOOK) is a course designed to encourage each student to reflect on the nature of knowledge by critically examining different ways of knowing.
+TOOK distinguishes between eight areas of knowledge: mathematics, the natural sciences, the human sciences, the arts, history, ethics, religious knowledge systems, and indigenous knowledge systems.
 Students must explore a range of areas of knowledge, and it is suggested to study six of these eight.

 - Creativity, activity, service requires that students actively learn from experience extended from the classroom.
 Students can combine all three components or do activities related to each one of them separately.
 For more detailed information access our CAS Guide.

 IB Entrance Requirements